topherCantrell/computerarcheology/content/TRS80/Pyramid/Code.md

 45EF: 3A 74 47        LD      A,($4774)           ; {code.keyWaitCounter} Bump the ...
 45F2: 3C              INC     A                   ; ... counter used for ...
 45F3: 32 74 47        LD      ($4774),A           ; {code.keyWaitCounter} ... random numbers
-45F6: CD 2B 00        CALL    $002B               ; {hard.ScanKeyboard} Call the ROM routine to scan the keyboard
+45F6: CD 2B 00        CALL    $002B               ; {hard.GetKey} Call the ROM routine to scan the keyboard
 45F9: A7              AND     A                   ; Any key typed?
 45FA: CA EF 45        JP      Z,$45EF             ; {} No, keep waiting
 45FD: D1              POP     DE                  ; Restore our DE